fluidmindapp/termsandconditions/README.md

 <h1 align="center">FluidMind Terms and Conditions</h1>

+Effective Date: 03/04/24

 These terms and conditions for FluidMind constitute a legal agreement and are entered into by and between you, the user (“you”, “your”) and Euthymia Technologies (“we”, “us”, “our”).
-The following terms and conditions, together with any documents and/or additional terms incorporated by reference (collectively, “Terms and Conditions”), govern your access to and use of, any content, functionality, and services offered on or through FluidMind (the “App”).
+The following terms and conditions, and Privacy Policy, (collectively, “Terms and Conditions”), govern your access to and use of, any content, functionality, and services offered on or through FluidMind (the “App”).

 By using this App, you represent and warrant that you are of the legal age of majority under applicable law to form a binding contract with Euthymia Technologies and meet all the foregoing eligibility requirements.
 If you are a minor, you must not access or use the App.